From week 9+0 and forward.

 - Placenta biopsy (Chorion Villus Sample (CVS)* – invasive test where small pieces of the placenta are retrieved through a thin needle in the mother’s abdomen for chromosome analysis.
+Possible from week 10.

 - Amniocentesis (AC)* – invasive test where amniotic fluid is retrieved through a thin needle in the mother’s abdomen for chromosome analysis.
+Possible from week 16.

 - Twins – Monozygotic: Identical, from the same egg.
 Dizygotic: Fraternal, from two seperate eggs.
 Monochorionic: Share the same placenta, always monozygotic.
 Dichorionic: Have each their own placenta.
 Usually dizygotic, but can be monozygotic.

 - About sensitivity, specificity, positive and negative predictive value in Panorama: